samerfouad/Blockchain-Car-auction-Network-fabric-SDK/README.md

 <b>READ CAREFULLY - UPLOAD BOTH CHAINCODE AND PACKAGE.JSON IN THIS STEP</b>

 Choose your chaincode files from the `car-auction-network-fabric-node-sdk/chaincode` directory.
-Inside that directory, we should find a `package.json` and `carauction.js` file.
+Inside that directory, we should select the files `package.json` and `carauction.js`.
-Select both of those.
-We should see `2 files selected`.
 Then we click `Submit`.

 Once the chaincode in installed, we need to instantiate it.